 We all like easy, and people who seek power often base their campaigns around making things easier for us.
 “Vote for me: Your concerns will be addressed and your problems solved!”
 Even if we know in our hearts that it can’t be quite that simple, easy can be an attractive offer.

-May our commitment to Jesus be far greater than our commitment to earthly leaders, even when following him is difficult.
+May our commitment to Jesus be far greater than our commitment to earthly leaders, even when following Him is difficult.

 3. Jesus values us more.

-And he doesn’t stop there!
+And He doesn’t stop there!
 He’s still seeking us, still calling us.
-He can’t be stopped, because his love for us is relentless.
+He can’t be stopped because His love for us is relentless.

-In the election season, we can remember Jesus’ great love for humanity and let that guide and direct our interactions with each other.
+As we look to political leaders, we can remember Jesus’ great love for humanity and let that guide and direct our interactions with each other.

 4. Jesus values all of us.

 But Jesus calls Zacchaeus by name.
-He sees Zacchaeus in the tree and says that he wants to hang out with him.
+He sees Zacchaeus in the tree and says that He wants to hang out with him.
 Zacchaeus’ life changes from that moment — he repents of his sin and promises to share his wealth.
 That’s the power of being valued by Jesus.